-Section 18G creates administrative sanctions for compliance.
+Forty Recommendations Rating Summary of factors underlying rating Recommended Actions Undertaken Actions Section 18G creates administrative sanctions for compliance.
 It states: 18G.
-(1) Notwithstanding any other action or remedy available under this Act, if in the opinion of the FIU, a non-regulated financial institution or listed business has violated or is about to violate the provisions of the Act, the Financial Obligations Regulations, 2010, the Anti-Terrorism Act, 2005, the Financial Intelligence Unit of Trinidad and Tobago Act, 2009, the Financial Intelligence Unit of Trinidad and Tobago Regulations, 2011 and any other guidelines issued by the FIU, it may issue a directive to such non-regulated financial institution or listed business to- (a) cease or refrain from committing the act or violation, or pursuing the course of conduct; or (b) perform such duties as in the opinion of the FIU are necessary to remedy the situation or minimize the prejudice.
-18G (9) Where a non-regulated financial institution or listed business to whom a directive is issued fails to comply with the said directive, the FIU may, in addition to any other action that may be taken under this Act, apply to the High Court for an Order requiring the non-regulated financial institution or listed business to comply with the directive, to cease the contravention or do anything that is required to be done."
-The FIU in January 2013 issued written warning letters to Private Members Clubs, Accountants and Jewelers registered with the FIU, concerning their non-compliance with respect to Regulation 31 of the FIU Regulations 2011.
+(1) Notwithstanding any other action or remedy available under this Act, if in the opinion of the FIU, a non-regulated financial institution or listed business has violated or is about to violate the provisions of the Act, the Financial Obligations Regulations, 2010, the Anti-Terrorism Act, 2005, the Financial Intelligence Unit of Trinidad and Tobago Act, 2009, the Financial Intelligence Unit of Trinidad and Tobago Act, 2009, the Financial Intelligence Unit of Trinidad and Tobago Regulations, 2011 and any other guidelines issued by the FIU, it may issue a directive to such non-regulated financial institution or listed business to- (a) cease or refrain from committing the act or violation, or pursuing the course of conduct; or (b) perform such duties as in the opinion of the FIU are necessary to remedy the situation or listed business to whom a directive is issued fails to comply with the said directive, the FIU may, in addition to any other action that may be taken under this Act, apply to the High Court for an Order requiring the non-regulated financial institution or listed business to comply with the directive, to cease the contravention or do anything that is required to be done."
+Credit Unions, Real Estate agents, PMCs and Pool Betting Operators, registered with the FIU, concerning their non-compliance with respect to Regulation 31 of the FIU Regulations 2011.
+The FIU in January 2013 issued written warning letters to Private Members Clubs, Accountants and

+Forty Recommendations Rating Summary of factors underlying rating Recommended Actions Undertaken Actions Jewelers registered with the FIU, concerning their non-compliance with respect to Regulation 31 of the FIU Regulations 2011.
 During the period Jan-Jul 2013 warning letters were issued to Jewelers, Real Estate Agents, Pool Betting operators and Motor Vehicle Dealers for non-registration in contravention of Regulation 28(1), and non-submission of CPs in contravention of 31(1) of the FIU Regulations.

-1 1 During Jan-July 2013, 14 entities were served with notices on non-compliance.
-After hearing representations the FIU issued Idirectives.
-Please see attached Appendix V for information on sanctions taken by the FIUTT for the period Jan-Jul, 2013.
-Please see Appendix V and VI for information on sanctions taken by the FIUTT and the CBTT for the period Jul-Dec, 2012.
+During Jan-July 2013, 14 entities were served with notices on non-compliance.
+After hearing representations the FIU issued 1directives.
+During Aug 2013-Jan2014, 10 entities were served with notices on non-compliance.
+After hearing representations the FIU issued 10 directives.
+These were issued against Motor vehicle dealers and pool betting operators.
+Please see attached Appendix V for information on sanctions taken by the FIUTT for the period Aug-Jan, 2014.
+Please see Appendix V and VI for information on sanctions taken by the FIUTT and the CBTT for the period Aug 2013-Jan 2014.
 18.Shell banks PC There are no provisions to prevent financial institutions to enter, or continue, correspondent banking relationships with shell banks.
 There are no provisions to require that financial institutions should satisfy themselves that respondent financial institutions in a foreign country do not permit their accounts to be used by shell banks.
 Shell banks should be prohibited by law.
-Financial institutions should not be permitted to enter into, or continue, correspondent banking relationships with shell banks; Financial institutions should be required to satisfy themselves that respondent financial institutions in a foreign country do not permit their accounts to be used by shell banks.
-Supervision defines shell banks as banks that have no physical presence (i.e. meaningful mind and management) in the country where they are incorporated and licensed and are not affiliated to any financial services group that is subject to effective consolidated supervision.
-Trinidad and Tobago therefore contends that the provisions in the FIA 2008 relating to the process of licensing and supervision of banks, whether locally incorporated or branches of foreign international banks implicitly prohibit shell banks.
-In this regard, we draw attention to the following:-
+Financial institutions should not be permitted to enter into, or continue, correspondent banking relationships with shell banks; Trinidad and Tobago acknowledges that there is no express prohibition in the Financial Institutions Act 2008 against shell banks.
+However, The Basel Committee on Banking Supervision defines shell banks as banks that have no physical presence (i.e. meaningful mind and management) in the country where they are incorporated and licensed and are not affiliated to any financial services group that is subject to effective consolidated supervision.
+Trinidad and Tobago therefore contends that the provisions in